top of page

 Broadening the Agricultural Base: From Millets to Diverse Traditional Crops

 In addition, coffee cultivation is emerging as a key component of ATFAM’s expansion strategy, particularly in tribal regions where agroforestry systems are prevalent.
-By encouraging organic, shade-grown coffee production, ATFAM is aligning with global demand for sustainable and ethically sourced products.
+By encouraging organic, shade-grown coffee production, ATFAM aligns with global demand for sustainable and ethically sourced products.
 This not only enhances income opportunities but also contributes to biodiversity conservation and soil health.

 Integrating Forest-Based Livelihoods: Non-Timber Forest Produce (NTFP)